The 5 Best Camping Stoves of 2024

 Wind Resistance

 As mentioned above, wind can play a major role in the overall performance of your stove.
-Even a gentle breeze can really throw off your cook times—especially when simmering at low heat.
+Even a gentle breeze can really throw off your cooking times—especially when simmering at low heat.

 Two-burner stoves usually have some degree of wind protection built into their design, some better than others.
 Many open like a briefcase and have folding sidewalls.
 Additionally, some stoves—like the Camp Chef Everest—have recessed burners that are surrounded by protective sheaths to improve their wind resistance.